thegworld/gtx-browser/docs/enterprise/policies.md

 **Linux** Policies can be set via files in specific directories:

-The base directory is `/etc/chromium/policies` for Chromium builds, `/etc/opt/chrome/policies/` for official Chrome builds.
+The base directory is `/etc/gtx-browser/policies` for GTx Browser builds, `/etc/opt/chrome/policies/` for official Chrome builds.
 The base directory contains two subdirectories: `managed/` for mandatory policies and `recommended/` for recommended policies.
 All files inside these